Shirley Chisholm

 Shirley was the daughter of Ruby (Seale) and Charles Christopher St. Hill.
 Her father was born in British Guiana (now Guyana), and lived in Barbados before coming to the U.S. Her mother was born in Christ Church, Barbados.
 Her surname was from her former husband, Conrad Chisholm.

 In 1972, Shirley and Patsy Mink, also a Democrat, were the second and third women, respectively, to run for a major American party’s presidential nomination (Margaret Chase Smith, who ran for the Republican nomination in 1964, was the first).
-Geraldine Ferraro was the first woman to have been nominated for Vice President of the United States by a major party, the Democratic Party, in 1984, and Hillary Clinton is the first woman to have been nominated for the Presidency by a major party, the Democratic Party, in 2016.
+Geraldine Ferraro was the first woman to have been nominated for Vice President of the United States by a major party, the Democratic Party, in 1984, and Hillary Clinton is the first woman to have been nominated for the Presidency by a major party, the Democratic Party, in 2016; Kamala Harris, in 2024, also by the Democratic Party, is the second.
 Kamala Harris, who was sworn in as Vice President in 2021, is the first woman to serve as either President or Vice President of the United States.

 Shirley was the first woman to win a major party’s presidential nominating contest, winning three in 1972; although, because of the specific delegate-allocation rules, the victories were somewhat of a technicality.
 Hillary Clinton and Nikki Haley have since been the only women to have won a major party’s presidential nominating contest, with Clinton winning 23 in 2008 and 34 in 2016, for the Democratic Party, and Nikki Haley winning 2 in 2024, for the Republican Party.